Viewed 694 times

-Pasteurized honey is honey that has been heated in a pasteurization process.
+Pasteurized honey is honey that has undergone a pasteurization (heating) process.
 Pasteurization in honey reduces the moisture level, destroys yeast cells, and liquefies crystals in the honey.

-Strained honey is honey which has been passed through a mesh material to remove particulate material (pieces of wax, propolis, other defects) without removing pollen, minerals or valuable enzymes.
+Strained honey is honey which has been passed through a mesh material to remove particulate material (pieces of wax, propolis, etc.) without removing pollen, minerals or valuable enzymes.

 Ultrasonicated honey is honey that has been processed by ultrasonication, a non-thermal processing alternative for honey.
 When honey is exposed to ultrasonication, most of the yeast cells are destroyed.

-Dried honey, has the moisture extracted from liquid honey to create a completely solid, non-sticky honey.
-This process is done in such a way that there are no additives or binding agents of any kind added which keeps the honey 100% natural.
+Dried honey is honey in which the moisture has been extracted to create a completely solid, non-sticky version.
+This process is done in such a way that there are no additives or binding agents of any kind added, which keeps the honey 100% natural.
 Dried honey is commonly used to garnish desserts.

 How to select

-· Honey enhances browning and crisp -- great for glazing roasted and baked foods to promote surface browning.
+• Honey enhances browning and crispness, and is hence great for glazing roasted and baked foods to promote surface browning.

-· Honey is a flavour enhancer -- an always welcomed natural sweetener for hot teas and cold beverages, especially when there is a huge variety of flavours of honey.
+• Honey is a flavour enhancer; it is a much-loved natural sweetener for hot teas and cold beverages, especially so when there are many varieties of honey to choose from.

-· It provides texture and feel -- an excellent addition in pastries and cakes making
+• It provides texture and feel, and is an excellent addition to pastries and cakes.

-· It prolongs shelf-life -- a natural preservative for pickles and sauces.
+• It prolongs shelf-life and is hence a natural preservative for pickles and sauces.

-· Honey retains moisture -- an essential ingredient for providing the moisture in rich cakes and prolonging the moisture retention.
+• Honey retains moisture, an essential ingredient for prolonging moisture retention in rich cakes.

-· Honey is binding due to its viscosity -- a brilliant ingredient that aids shaping of desserts such as pastries, puddings, and cakes.
+• Honey provides binding due to its viscosity, and aids in shaping of desserts such as pastries, puddings and cakes.

-· Honey adds color -- contributes a delightful golden hue to sauces, dressings, jellies, and frozen desserts.
+• It adds colour, adding a delightful golden hue to sauces, dressings, jellies and frozen desserts.

 How to store

-Store honey in dark colored bottles and keep them in a cool place in your kitchen cabinet.
+• Store honey in dark coloured bottles and keep them in a cool place in your kitchen cabinet.